OpenRockets/web-dev-error-solutions/errors/javascript/handling-fieldvalue-servertimestamp-is-not-a-function-in-firebase-firestore-when-storing-post-timestamps/README.md

+# 🐞 Handling "FieldValue.serverTimestamp() is not a function" in Firebase Firestore when Storing Post Timestamps

 This document addresses a common error encountered when using Firebase Firestore to store timestamps associated with posts or other time-sensitive data: the `"FieldValue.serverTimestamp() is not a function"` error.
 This typically arises from incorrect import or usage of the `FieldValue` object.